Scholar-Elect Saloni Atal's research focuses on improving mental health outcomes for women in India's poorest areas.

 - Christ's College

-I am immensely thankful to the Trust for their support, without which I would not have been a part of this rich heritage.
+I am immensely thankful to the Trust for their support, without which I would not have been a part of Cambridge's rich intellectual heritage.
 I had many mentors on my way to this scholarship and I am passionate about paying it forward.
-If you're interested in my work you can follow me on Twitter: Saloni_Atal
+You can follow my work and get in touch with me on LinkedIN or Twitter: @Saloni_Atal

 University of Hong Kong